MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownHelp.md

 ### -OnlineVersionUrl

-Specifies the URL where the updatable help function downloads updated help.
-If you do not specify a value, the cmdlet uses an empty string.
+Specifies the address where the updatable help function downloads updated help.
+If you don't specify a value, the cmdlet uses an empty string.

 ```yaml
 Type: String